joe-123/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-####2.
-Visualization of the dataset
+#### 2. Visualization of the dataset

 The following bar chart shows how many samples of each class the training set contains.
 As can be seen, the numbers are quite unbalanced.

 ![alt text][image10]

 The same charts for the validation and test set can be found in the notebook/code.
+Example images are also beeing plotted in the notebook.

 ### Design and Test Model Architecture